adamblvck/iching-wilhelm-dataset/data/iching_willhelm_markdown.md

 It furthers one to exert influence as the guest of a king.

 This describes a man who understands the secrets by which a kingdom can be made to flourish.
 Such a man must be given an authoritative position, in which he can exert influence.
 He should be, so to speak, a guest-that is, he should be honored and act independently, and should not be used as a tool.

+Nine in the fifth place means:

+Contemplation of my life.
+The superior man is without blame.

+A man in an authoritative position to whom others look up must always be ready for self–examination.
+The right sort of self–examination, however, consists not in idle brooding over oneself but in examining the effects one produces.
+Only when these effects are good, and when one’s influence on others is good, will the contemplation of one’s own life bring the satisfaction of knowing oneself to be free of mistakes.

 Nine at the top means:

 Contemplation of his life.